seven-foot-two/turtle-time/technology.md

 We'll be using SciKitLearn as our ML library in order to create a classifier.
 To start, this will be a simple logistic regression to make sure the model works properly with the dataset.
 Our training and testing data will be split using the standard 80:20 ratio.
 We will also be experimenting with Python's AutoML libraries in an attempt to increase performance.

 ## Dashboard
-We'll be creating an interactive dashboard using Metabase.
+We'll be creating an interactive dashboard using Streamlit.